Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Numerical model

-With this additional constraint, the numerical scheme must solve the system of GR MHD equations in a conservative form and required rebuilding of the inversion scheme to recover conserved variables.
-The details of recovery methods tested and used in our code, and the neutrino treatment details, are presented in Appendices \ref{sect:recovery} and \ref{sect:neutrino} the end of the article.
+With this additional constraint, the numerical scheme must solve the GRMHD equations in conservative form, which requires rebuilding the inversion scheme to recover the conserved variables.
+The recovery methods tested and implemented in our code, as well as the neutrino treatment details, are presented in Appendices \ref{sect:recovery} and \ref{sect:neutrino}.

-To probe the accretion disk outflows, we use the tracer particle method, the same as implemented in \cite{Janiuk2019}.
-The particles are initialized in the densest parts of the initial accretion disk, and store in time the information about the outflow physical properties.
+To investigate accretion disk outflows, we used the tracer particle method, as implemented in \cite{Janiuk2019}.
+The particles are initialized in the densest regions of the initial accretion disk, and record information about the outflow physical properties over time.

-Below, we discuss the initial conditions in models evolved by our numerical scheme, and then we show results of numerical simulation, addressed to the post-merger system after the coalescence of binary neutron stars, or a neutron star with a stellar mass black hole.
-We find that the plasma is very neutron-rich, so the r-process nucleosynthesis in the ejected material may lead to unstable heavy isotopes creation, responsible for a kilonova.
+In the following, we discuss the initial conditions of the models evolved by our numerical scheme and present the recovery method included in our code.
+We then show the results of numerical simulations of post-merger systems following the coalescence of either binary neutron stars or a neutron star with a stellar-mass BH.
+We find that the plasma is highly neutron-rich, and the r-process nucleosynthesis in the ejected material may lead to the creation of unstable heavy isotopes responsible for powering a kilonova.

-Our simulations are performed in the axisymmetric 2D setup, and some chosen models are also run in 3D.
-The resolution is of $256 \times 256 \times 1$ and $256 \times 256 \times 64$, in radial, polar, and azimuthal directions, respectively.
-The ejecta from post-merger accretion disk are analyzed with the test particles (tracers), to determine the mass and composition of the kilonova powering material.
-We then study nucleosynthesis of heavy elements in the post-merger winds, via postprocessing of the tracer results.
-In one of the 3D runs, we also address a non-axisymmetric perturbation in the initial distribution of internal energy inside the torus, imposed at 0.4\%.
+We performed our simulations in an axisymmetric 2D setup, and we also ran selected models in 3D.
+We adopted resolutions of $256 \times 256 \times 1$ and $256 \times 256 \times 64$, in radial, polar, and azimuthal directions.
+We analyzed the ejecta from the post-merger accretion disk using test particles (tracers) to determine the mass and composition of the kilonova-powering material.
+We then studied nucleosynthesis of heavy elements in the post-merger winds via postprocessing of the tracer results.
+In one of the 3D runs, we also introduced a non-axisymmetric perturbation in the initial internal energy distribution within the torus, imposed at 0.4\%.